Converter (Three-Phase)

 Details

-The minimum voltage on the + and - block ports required for the diode’s volt-ampere characteristic slope to be equal to , where is the value of the On-state resistance parameters.
+) necessary for the slope of the volt-ampere characteristic to be equal to , where is the value of the parameters On-state resistance.

 Dependencies

-To use this parameter, set the Switching device parameters to GTO
+To use this parameter, set parameter Switching device value GTO

 .